crowdwave/flood/README.md

 3. The program queries the S3 server to ensure that `mybucket` exists for `profile1`.
 4. If the bucket exists:
    - The file is first copied into `incoming_tmp/profile1/mybucket/`.
    - After the copy is complete, the file is moved to `incoming/profile1/mybucket/`.
+   - As the file progresses, each state transition is logged in the SQLite database.
 5. If the bucket does not exist:
    - The program logs an error and skips the copy operation.

 ---

 ### Summary of Key Points:
-- The program dynamically manages the creation of bucket directories based on the S3 URI structure or directory structure.
 - **Bucket validation** is performed against the S3 server before any file copy operation to ensure that the bucket exists.
-- Detailed logging and error handling ensure that invalid operations are reported, and invalid buckets are skipped.
+- **SQLite database logging** tracks the state of each file as it moves through the system, ensuring each transfer attempt is uniquely logged.
+- The program outputs detailed logs and handles retries gracefully, ensuring accurate tracking and logging of file transfers and outcomes.

-Let me know if you'd like to proceed with the implementation or if any other clarifications are needed!
+Let me know if you'd like to proceed with the implementation of these requirements or if any other clarifications are needed!